Service businesses are not becoming software companies.

 Three things changed at the same time:

 - The back office has more tools than process.
-Most service businesses already have phones, forms, field-service software, spreadsheets, calendars, inboxes, and payment tools.
+Most service businesses already have phones, forms, field service software, spreadsheets, calendars, inboxes, and payment tools.
 The leak is usually the handoff between them.

 - Customers expect faster acknowledgement.
 A customer who submits a request after hours still wants to know the business saw it.
 That does not mean a robot should negotiate the job.
 It means the lead should not disappear.